GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/multiple-reporters/index.md

 ---

-It's possible for two distinct entities to generate and receive attribution reports for a given set of source or trigger events.
+It's possible for two distinct entities to generate and receive attribution reports for a given set of source events, trigger events, or both.
 To register multiple reporters, you can rely on redirects, or choose other options, as discussed here.

 ## Registering several triggers using redirects